blckv2xyz/omd/README.md

 Any platform, service, organisation or other entity that uses and updates catalog assets and data.

 ### Registry
 A public registry running on a sufficiently decentralised network allowing anyone to register a unique ID with a server location.
-The ID allows clients to request data from a trusted and always on source.
+The ID allows clients to request data from a trusted and always available source.
 It is recommended to host registries on public blockchains like Ethereum or similiar networks.